 When Bellatrix had sent the curse at Lily and hit the Time-Turner cabinet, it had far longer-reaching effects.
 There were dozens of Time-Turners in that cabinet.
 Not only that, it was where Time Dust was stored after it was harvested from… wherever it was harvested from.
 Then Bellatrix's spell had added chaotic mix into the equation.
 Lily was lucky to be alive and still within her own century.

-For now, Lily was stuck in 1941.
+For now, Lily was stuck in 1940.
 She had permanently darkened her hair to a rusty brown, though the red tint was still noticeable, and vanished the green of her eyes under a brown illusion.
-After all, she didn't want anyone to be able to realize that it was her, she had seen Doctor Who, and had even changed her name.
+After all, she didn't want anyone to be able to realize that it was her—she had seen Doctor Who—and had even changed her name.
 Margaret, for her mother, and Carter, for Jonathan, who saved her life with his warning.

 The man, General Chester Phillips, sighed and dropped her transcript onto the desk.
-It wasn't real, all faked with magic, but it would fool him.
 "I am afraid that I will have to reject you, Ms. Carter," he said as he looked at her.
 "War is no place for a woman such as yourself.
 Go home, get married, have a couple of kids.
 Leave the fighting to those of us who understand it."

 That got Lily rather pissed.
 When she dropped out of the sky and learned that World War II was going on, there was no way in hell that she was going to ignore that.
 Men were fighting and dying for their families, and she had no right to stand back when she could help.